dmigo/aws-summit-2018/proglove.md

-Might be very interesting for the stores.
+Might be very interesting for the managing stores.
 Glove barcode-scanner with a battery.
 Keeps the hands of the worker free.
 Is able to make 3k-4k scans from one charge.